plu5/plu5.github.io/_posts/2021-03-12-on-emacs-font-lock.md

 2. The '1' capture group is the part between the first set of `\( \)`: `[^}]*`.
 This matches anything subsequent that is not }; in the example `print("hi")`.
 3. The '2' capture group is the part between the second set to `\( \)`: `}`.
 This matches the ending bracket.

-<small>A note that is quite unrelated to font-lock: These Org one-line code snippets do not have syntax highlighting in the Org mode buffer sadly, but they do in the exported document, making them superior to using Org mode monospace, i.e. `~print("hi")~`.</small>
+{% include aside.html content="A note that is quite unrelated to font-lock: These Org one-line code snippets do not have syntax highlighting in the Org mode buffer sadly, but they do in the exported document, making them superior to using Org mode monospace, i.e. `~print(\"hi\")~`." %}

 ## Example 3: Anchors
 In a font-lock keyword specification, following the matcher and facespec, you can have anchored matchers; matchers that will only execute if the previous one matched, and will begin their search where the last one left off.
 They take the following form: